jakebrehm/manymiles-v1/readme.md

 ## API Usage

-Documentation for the *ManyMiles* API is coming soon.
+Documentation for the *ManyMiles* API will be coming soon.

 ## Inspiration